OceanLabs/slate/source/includes/_docs.md

 customer_email<span class="optional-argument">optional</span> | The customer's email address.
 Automated order status update emails (you can brand these) can optionally be sent to this address i.e. order confirmation email, order dispatched email, etc. You can configure these in the Kite dashboard customer_phone<span class="required-argument">required</span> | The customer's phone number.
-Certain postage companies require this to be provided e.g. FedEx user_data<span class="optional-argument">optional</span> | A dictionary containing any application or user specific meta data that you might want associated with the order jobs<span class="required-argument">required</span> | A list of one or more [job objects](#the-job-object) to be created and delivered to `shipping_address`
+Certain postage companies require this to be provided e.g. FedEx user_data<span class="optional-argument">optional</span> | A dictionary containing any application or user specific meta data that you might want associated with the order customer_payment<span class="optional-argument">optional</span> | A dictionary containing the amount paid by the customer.
+In instances where Kite does not take payment (i.e you are using your secret key in the [Authorization header](#authentication) to validate orders), this field is required to give an accurate representation on the profit made on the sale within the [orders](https://www.kite.ly/settings/credentials) section of the Kite dashboard. jobs<span class="required-argument">required</span> | A list of one or more [job objects](#the-job-object) to be created and delivered to `shipping_address`

 ### Returns